soffes/blog/published/2010-11-23-why-crazy-column-designs-are-bad/why-crazy-column-designs-are-bad.markdown

 ---
-title: Why Crazy Column Designs Are Bad
+tags:
-categories: design
+- design
 ---

+# Why Crazy Column Designs Are Bad

 So maybe you've seen [#newtwitter][], this post on TechCrunch about [Facebook with columns](http://techcrunch.com/2010/04/21/facebook-design/), or [Twitter for iPad][].
 They all have crazy column layouts.
 Twitter for iPad is super impressive.
 I have mad respect for them.
 The way the columns stack and scroll is really, really impressive.